alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 Before proceeding, please, make sure that the following prerequisites are fulfilled:

-- Arm Compiler version 6.14 or above is installed and available on the path.
+- GNU Arm embedded toolchain 10.2.1 (or higher) or the Arm Compiler version 6.14 (or higher) is installed and available on the path.

     Test the compiler by running: